jvorhauer/scakot/README.md

 # scakot

-Scala Collections, Control, Tuples and maybe more translated to Kotlin.
+Make Scala List, Set, Map, Option, Either, Try and Tuples a bit more usable from Kotlin.

 ![Build](https://github.com/jvorhauer/scakot/workflows/Build/badge.svg)

 Inspired by (actually: stolen from) [vavr-kotlin](https://github.com/vavr-io/vavr-kotlin).
-Vavr is really great, but if your project is already depending on the Scala standard library, then Vavr duplicates a lot of stuff already on the classpath.
+[Vavr](https://www.vavr.io/) is really great, but if your project is already depending on the Scala standard library, then Vavr duplicates a lot of stuff already on the classpath.

 My specific case here is the usage of Akka Persistence in a Kotlin project.
 I noticed that a lot of IntelliJ suggestions included